I said it was complicated. I said I was raised as a girl, but there was more to it than that.

 I was at her wardrobe.
 I had put on one of her blouses, which made for me a floor-length gown, and was clomping about in her red high-heels and a string of pearls.
 She gently lifted the pearls — a legacy of her great aunt — from me and replaced them with a faux-gold chain; surveyed the result.
 She took matching clip-ons from her jewellery box and attached them to my earlobes.
 They pinched a bit.

-She returned with her purse, from which she retrieved her lipstick.
+She returned with her handbag, from which she retrieved her lipstick.
 Her hand on my cheek to hold me steady, she applied colour to my lips, blotted it with a tissue.
 She added a bit of blush to my cheeks from a compact.
 With her silver backed, boar-bristle brush she swept my strawberry-blonde hair past my shoulders, then handed me the matching hand mirror.

 I distinctly recall the rush I felt upon seeing my reflection.